purescript/purescript/CHANGELOG.d/internal_local_qualification.md

   a `ModuleName` for module-level declarations or the starting `SourcePos` for bindings introduced locally.
 This makes disambiguation between references to local bindings much easier in AST-driven analysis.

-  A new desugaring step, `desugarLocals`, has also been added to insert `SourcePos`s into references of local bindings in the AST.